 PE 486 Assessment of Physical Injuries - Lower Body: (Prerequisites: ZO 362, ZO 363, and Permission from Program Director.)
 This course provides the student with information and basic skills used to evaluate physical injuries and special problems of the lower body.
 Students will acquire a basic understanding and skills in palpation methods, neurological and special tests.
 They will also learn pathological and etiological information for a variety of injuries relating to the lower body.
-Students will also have an opportunity for out of class experiences with medical professionals and surgical observations.
+Students will Athletic Training Student Handbook • Revised 2/6/2020 also have an opportunity for out of class experiences with medical professionals and surgical observations.

-PE 517Medical Issues in Athletic Training: This course will cover current and special topics in Sports Medicine as well as recognition, evaluation, management, and prevention of the most common non-orthopedic medical conditions that affect athletic participation.
+PE 517Medical Issues in Athletic Training: This course will cover current and special topics in Sports Medicine as well as recognition, evaluation, management, and prevention of the most common nonorthopedic medical conditions that affect athletic participation.
 Prerequisites: Admission into the Athletic Training Program or Permission of Program Director.

 PE 274 Clinical Education I: (Prerequisite: PE 272, and admission to the Athletic Training Program) Students are assessed for competency on acute care and immediate emergent management, emergency stabilization and transportation, wound care, and basic taping and wrapping techniques.
 Each student will be assigned to clinical education rotations under the direct supervision of a Preceptor.
-Students must complete a minimum of 150 clinical hours.
+Students must complete a minimum of 150 clinical hours but not more than 225 (10-15 hours per week).

 PE 275 Clinical Education II: (Prerequisites: PE 272 and 274.)
 Students are assessed for competency on environmental injury/illness, bracing, padding, anthropometric screening, and ambulatory aids.
 Each student will be assigned to clinical education rotations under the direct supervision of a Preceptor.
-Students must complete a minimum of 150 clinical hours.
+Students must complete a minimum of 150 clinical hours but not more than 225 (10-15 hours per week).

 PE 346 Clinical Education III: (Prerequisites: PE 273, PE 275, and PE 486.)
 Students will be assessed for competency on protective equipment, evaluation of lower body injuries, and injury record keeping.
 Each student will be assigned to clinical education rotations under the direct supervision of a Preceptor.
-Students must complete a minimum of 225 clinical hours.
+Students must complete a minimum of 225 clinical hours but not more than 300 (15-20 hours per week).

 PE 347 Clinical Education IV: (Prerequisites, PE 346, PE 482, and PE 485.)
 Students will be assessed for competency on fitness and therapeutic program design and instruction, evaluation of upper body injuries and psychosocial intervention.
 Each student will be assigned to clinical education rotations under the direct supervision of a Preceptor.
-Students must complete a minimum of 225 clinical hours.
+Students must complete a minimum of 225 clinical hours but not more than 300 (15-20 hours per week).

 PE 483 Clinical Education V: (Prerequisites, PE 347, PE 481, and PE 486.)
 Students will be assessed for competency on therapeutic modalities, postural and gait analysis (lower body), and evaluation of lower body injuries.
-Each student will be assigned to clinical education rotations under the direct supervision of a Preceptor.
-Students must complete a minimum of 225 clinical hours.
+Each student will be assigned to clinical education rotations under the direct Athletic Training Student Handbook • Revised 2/6/2020 20 supervision of a Preceptor.
+Students must complete a minimum of 225 clinical hours but not more than 300 (15-20 hours per week).

 PE 484 Clinical Education VI: (Prerequisites, PE 483, PE 485 and PE 517.)
 Students will be assessed for competency on general medical assessment, postural analysis (upper body), and evaluation of upper body injuries.
 Each student will be assigned to clinical education rotations under the direct supervision of a Preceptor.
-Students must complete a minimum of 225 clinical hours.
+Students must complete a minimum of 225 clinical hours but not more than 300 (15-20 hours per week).